swandono/.dotfiles/opencode/command/hb-init.md

 Initialize headless browser environment for the current project:

 **Step 1: Create screenshots directory**
-Create a `screenshots/` directory in the current working directory if it doesn't exist.
+Create a `.opencode/screenshots/` directory in the current working directory if it doesn't exist.

 **Step 2: Update .gitignore**
-Add `screenshots/` to `.gitignore` if not already present (create `.gitignore` if it doesn't exist).
+Add `opencode.json` and `.opencode/` to `.gitignore` if not already present (create `.gitignore` if it doesn't exist).

 **Step 3: Add project MCP config (chrome-devtools)** Add a `chrome-devtools` MCP entry to the project's `opencode.json` (not the global one).
 Use platform-appropriate commands: